vpatavee/text-classification-from-probabilistic-to-deep-learning/README.md

 - If you have background in ML but not NLP, you may follow each experiment step by step and follow the link to external resources throughout the Notebooks.
 At the end, you will learn fundamental concept of text classifcation problems and other related NLP topics.
-- If you have background in ML and NLP, you may jump into specfic notebooks or experiements that you are interested in particular.
+- If you have background in ML and NLP, you may jump into specfic notebooks or experiments that you are interested in particular.

 ## Environmental Setup
-First, clone this reposiory to your working environment.
-Make sure you have have Python 3.6 installed.
+First, clone this repository to your working environment.
+Make sure you have Python 3.6 installed.
-Although these Notebooks were developed in Python 3.6, earler Python 3 might also work.
+Although these Notebooks were developed in Python 3.6, earlier Python 3 might also work.

 1. create virtual environment (not required, but highly recommended).
 In you working directory, do `python3 -m venv venv` and activate virtual environment `source venv/bin/activate`.